2019/2020 Competency-Based Task/Competency List for Building Trades II (8516/36 weeks, 280 hours)

 Applying Basic Construction Safety Standards (Core Safety)

 - Comply with federal, state, and local safety legal requirements.

 - Identify personal protective equipment (PPE) requirements.

-- Inspect and maintain a safe working environment.
+- Maintain a safe working environment.

 - Explain safe working practices around electrical hazards.

-- Identify emergency first aid procedures.
+- Identify emergency first-aid procedures.

 - Identify the types of fires and the methods used to extinguish them.

 - Inspect course-specific hand and power tools to identify defects.

 - Demonstrate lifting and carrying techniques.